Obama Calls On Congress To Have 'Courage' On Health Care

 "Without President Obama, I might still be sitting on my couch eating Doritos and watching sports," he said.

-The Obama-Biden bond appears to still be strong: After thanking the former first lady, Michelle, Obama also took a moment to note the former vice president, "the best VP this country's ever known — Mr. Joe Biden!"
+The Obama-Biden bond appears to still be strong: After thanking the former first lady, Michelle, Obama also took a moment to note the former vice president, "the best vice president this country's ever known, Mr. Joe Biden."

 Obama is the third president to receive the Profile in Courage Award.
 Gerald Ford was honored in 2001 for "making a controversial decision of conscience to pardon former President Richard M. Nixon."
 George H.W.
-Bush was a recipient in 2014 for the 1990 decision to raise taxes, despite declaring in his 1988 campaign, "Read my lips: no new taxes."
+Bush was a recipient in 2014 for the 1990 decision to raise taxes, despite declaring in his 1988 campaign, "Read my lips: No new taxes."

 Read the full text of Obama's speech: